syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Brushes.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Brushes/Fill-an-object-with-gradient-brush-in-a-PDF/).

 ## Radial Gradient Brush

 The gradient brush is used to fill an object with blend of two or more colors.
 You can draw any shape on PDF document with radial gradient brush using [PdfRadialGradientBrush](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfRadialGradientBrush.html).
 The following code snippet explains this.